divyanshu-dugar/Java/README.md

 # Java
 This repository has solved questions of various different topics in Java.

-My code base
+"My code base"

+**1. ARRAYS**

+Q1.
+Second Largest Element in an array

 **Algorithms**

-Sorting Algorithms
+Sorting Algorithms -

-1. Bubble Sort
+Q1.
+Bubble Sort
    IDEA : We push the largest elements to the last
-3. Selection Sort
+Q2.
+Selection Sort
-   IDEA : We select the smallest elements and put them in the beginning
+   IDEA : We select the smallest elements and put them in the beginning Q3.
+Insertion Sort
-5. Insertion Sort
    IDEA : We insert the smaller elements in their correct place just like we do while playing cards.
-6. Inbuilt Sort
+Q4.
+Inbuilt Sort
    IDEA : Using inbuilt functions in java to sort our given array in either ascending or descending order.

-Algorithms - Arrays
+**Algorithms**

-1. Kadanes Algorithm
+Q1.
+Kadanes Algorithm

-2D Arrays
+**2. 2D Arrays**

-1. Spiral Matrix
+Q1.
+Spiral Matrix
-2. Diagonal Sum
+Q2.
+Diagonal Sum